 - Physical or emotional abuse, or harassment by colleagues or management

-In order to provide you up to day information about the different cultural activities organized in each city, Chef Training U.S. included different monthly options in its blog.
-Please, check out these activities and be up to date by receiving the different activities that you will receive monthly.
-Do not miss also the information about American culture/history that we post in our social media platforms.
+In order to provide you with up to date information about the different cultural activities organized in each city, Chef Training U.S. includes different monthly options in its blog.
+Please check out these activities and stay current of what’s going on by signing up and receiving the different activities monthly.
+Also, do not miss out on information about American culture/history that we post on our social media platforms.

-After your program – Let’s be connected and let us help you in your next step
+After your program – Let’s stay connected and let us help you with your next step

 There are several scenarios where you may be eligible to receive another J-1 visa even if you have already participated in the past.
 Please refer to the table below: